thlorenz/modurater/README.md

 i.e. a downvote of someone with a credibility of 1000 may affect the module's Rating Score 10x as much as a downvote of someone with a credibility of 100.

+## github interaction

+Aside from syncing with github stars, modurater will require or at least encourage a downvoter to create a related issue.
+When an issue is created by a user on github and no downvote occurred, he will be encouraged to do so the next time he comes to modurater.